oneapi-src/oneAPI-samples/Frameworks/TensorFlow/Intel-Model-Zoo-Samples/README.md

 # Intel Model Zoo Sample
-This code example provides a sample code to run ResNet50 inference on Intel's pretrained FP32 model
+This code example provides a sample code to run ResNet50 inference on Intel's pretrained FP32 and Int8 model

 ## Purpose
   - Demonstrate the AI workloads and deep learning models Intel has optimized and validated to run on Intel hardware